McMaster University

 Bertrand Russell's Best (1958; R.E.
 Egner, ed.)

 Many of Russell's books may be searched on Google Books, Amazon, Open Library and Questia.
-Indeed, Volumes 1, 4, 6, 7, 10-13, 15 and 28 of the Collected Papers are searchable on the first (along with the Bibliography), and Vol. 8 is searchable on the second.
+Indeed, Volumes 1, 2, 4, 6-15 and 28 (as 19 and 23!) of the Collected Papers are searchable on the first (along with the Bibliography), and Vol. 8 is searchable on the second.
 The Internet Archive has downloadable texts.

 The chief publisher of Bertrand Russell's works today is Routledge, with offices in London and New York.
 Routledge's website allows searches on its stocklist.
-Here is a link to its publications by Russell, including a catalogue of the Collected Papers.
-Several other titles are being kept in print by Spokesman Books, the publishing wing of Bertrand Russell Peace Foundation.
+Here is a link to search for its publications by Russell.
+Many other titles are being kept in print by Spokesman Books, the publishing wing of the Bertrand Russell Peace Foundation.
 W.W.
 Norton and Co. still publish The Principles of Mathematics.
-Many of Russell's titles are listed by the McMaster University Bookstore, whose search results will tell you whether the title is in stock.
 A comprehensive source for Russell books in some major library systems and in virtual bookstores is Malaspina Great Books.
 Cassettes of many speeches and interviews by Bertrand Russell can be purchased from Pacifica Radio Archives.

-The online Stanford Encyclopedia of Philosophy has a lengthy and pertinent entry on Bertrand Russell, and others on Russell's Paradox and Principia Mathematica.
-The entries are written by Andrew Irvine.
+Nicholas Griffin is the author of the Routledge Encyclopedia of Philosophy articles on Russell and his neutral monism.
+The free online Stanford Encyclopedia of Philosophy has a lengthy and pertinent entry on Bertrand Russell, and others on Russell's Paradox and Principia Mathematica, by Andrew Irvine.
 The main entry on Russell has a chronology of Russell's life and sections on his logical, philosophical and social influence.
 Considerable bibliographical assistance is also provided, including a list of Russell's main published works, and sound clips are available.
+Bernard Linsky has provided an entry on the notation in PM.
+The Internet Encyclopedia of Philosophy has Rosalind Carey on Russell: Metaphysics and Kevin Klement on Russell's Paradox and the Russell-Myhill Paradox.

 Quotations from, or allegedly from, Russell's writings may be found on many websites.
 Usually they are unreferenced.
-These referenced quotations were suggested by subscribers to Russell-L. Individual copyright situations will vary, but several of the passages are © Routledge.
-The most recent of several books of Russell quotations is The Quotable Bertrand Russell, edited by Lee Eisler (Buffalo: Prometheus, 1993).
+These referenced quotations were suggested by subscribers to the now suspended Russell-L. The most recent of several books of Russell quotations is The Quotable Bertrand Russell, edited by Lee Eisler (Buffalo: Prometheus, 1993).

 Contact Us | Terms of Use & Privacy Policy